libvips/libvips/install.md

 ### swig, python, python-dev

-If available, we build the vips7 python binding.
+If available, we build the old vips7 python binding.